Bat Habitats Regulation Bill [HL]

 Overview

-This bill aims to improve bat habitat protection near building sites in England and Wales while reducing protections for bats in places of worship.
-It mandates bat surveys before construction begins on undeveloped land and requires developers to provide alternative roosts if bats are present.
-Conversely, it weakens existing protections for bats in buildings used for public worship unless their presence significantly impacts building users.
+This bill aims to improve bat habitat protection around new building sites in England and Wales while reducing protections for bats in places of worship.
+It mandates pre-construction bat surveys for new buildings and wind turbines, requiring mitigation measures if bats are present.
+It also modifies existing legislation to limit protection for bats in churches and other buildings used for public worship unless their presence negatively impacts building users.

 Description

-Before building on previously undeveloped land (including wind turbines), a local bat survey is required.
-If bats are found nearby, developers must provide bat boxes or artificial roosts before the building can be occupied.
+The bill requires bat surveys before constructing new buildings or wind turbines on previously undeveloped land.
+If bats are found nearby, developers must install bat boxes or artificial roosts before the building can be occupied.
+The bill defines "building" to include wind turbines.

-The bill modifies existing legislation (European Communities Act 1972, Conservation of Habitats and Species Regulations 2010, and Wildlife and Countryside Act 1981).
-Protection for bats and their roosts in buildings used for public worship will only apply if their presence negatively impacts building users.
+The bill amends existing legislation (European Communities Act 1972, Conservation of Habitats and Species Regulations 2010, and Wildlife and Countryside Act 1981) to exempt bats and bat roosts in buildings used for public worship, unless their presence significantly harms building users.

 Government Spending